ho-dev/HattrickOrganizer/docs/README.md

 ## Localization

-If you want to see current translations status or contribute please visit HO translation [website](https://poeditor.com/join/project/jCaWGL1JCl)
+If you want to contribute or see current translation status please visit HO translation [website](https://poeditor.com/join/project/jCaWGL1JCl).
-If the language you are interested in is not listed please open a request
+Please open a request if the language you are interested in is not listed.

 ## Development workflow